zazuko/jsonldparser/README.md

 Efficient [JSON-LD](http://json-ld.org/) parsing.

 Currently **supports only a tiny subset of the JSON-LD format**.
-Most notably it doesn't support contexts (@Context).

-Other limitations:
+Noatble limitations:
 - The `@id` is only allowed as the first key of an object
 - The `@graph` key is not yet supported, so it only allows for connected graphs
+- The value of `@context` key must be a context definition
+- A context definition may only contain simple mappings

 ## So what can it do